howmuchcostbabycanada/howmuchcostbabycanada.github.io/index.md

 ### COVID-19

-With millions of people losing their jobs from massive layoffs and still expecting a baby, I hope this website also helps people to plan out their finances during these difficult times.
+I hope this website also people to plan out their finances during these difficult times.

 ### Tools